First-order optimal codes for an adversarial nanopore channel: Deletion-correcting codes

 \begin{theorem}[{\cite[Theorem~1]{alon2023logarithmically}}] A $t$-deletion-correcting code $\cC\subset\Sigma_q^n$ for the nanopore channel has size $|\cC|=\Omega(q^nn^{-2t}\log n)$. \end{theorem}

 \begin{remark} By Theorem~\ref{thm:lb}, there exist $t$-deletion-correcting codes of length $n$ over $\Sigma_q$ for the nanopore channel with redundancy at most $2t\log_qn-\log_q\log_2 n+O(1)$.
 However, this result is nonconstructive.
-In contrast, the explicit codes presented in Section~\ref{sec:con} have redundancy \(2t\log_q n+\Theta(\log\log n)\), which matches the bound in Theorem~\ref{thm:lb} to first order. \end{remark}
+In Section~\ref{sec:con}, we give an explicit construction with redundancy \(2t\log_q n+\Theta(\log\log n)\), which matches the bound in Theorem~\ref{thm:lb} to first order. \end{remark}

+The reduction above goes only in one direction: the deletion-only nanopore channel is weaker than the $q$-ary deletion channel.
+Hence, upper bounds on the maximum size of classical $q$-ary deletion-correcting codes do not automatically imply upper bounds for the nanopore channel.
+We next derive an upper bound on the size of $t$-deletion-correcting codes for deletion-only the nanopore channel.

-Next, we derive an upper bound on the size of $t$-deletion-correcting codes for the nanopore channel.
-For convenience, a string with period one is said to be \emph{constant}.
-Our approach is to consider a relaxed setting in which the nanopore channel is restricted to deleting symbols only within sufficiently long maximal constant substrings of the input.
+As mentioned earlier, ambiguity for unique recovery arises from periodic patterns.
+For the upper bound, it suffices to consider the simplest periodic patterns.
+A string with period one is called \emph{constant}.
+We consider a relaxed setting in which an adversary in effect deletes symbols only from maximal constant substrings of length at least $\ell$ of the input.
+Such deletions are realizable by the deletion-only nanopore channel: deleting one $\ell$-mer inside a sufficiently long constant region preserves the local $\ell$-mer consistency and corresponds to deleting one symbol from the input string.
 The largest possible size of a $t$-deletion-correcting code in this relaxed setting then serves as an upper bound on the maximum code size in the original setting.
-Intuitively, a code for this relaxed setting cannot contain many codewords that have a large number of maximal constant substrings.
-Motivated by this observation, we adapt the ideas of Levenshtein~\cite{levenshtein1966binary} and use the probabilistic method.
-Specifically, we view each symbol of the string to be sequenced as i.i.d.\ and uniformly distributed over $\Sigma_q$, and estimate the number of strings with a small number of maximal constant substrings from this perspective.
+Intuitively, a code for this relaxed setting cannot contain many codewords that have a large number of long maximal constant substrings.
+Motivated by this observation, we adapt the ideas of Levenshtein \cite{levenshtein1966binary} and use the probabilistic method.
+Specifically, we view each symbol of the string to be sequenced as i.i.d.\ and uniformly distributed over $\Sigma_q$, and estimate the number of strings with a small number of long maximal constant substrings from this perspective.
 Furthermore, since the symbols within a maximal constant substring are not independent, we employ Janson's concentration inequality \cite{janson2004large} for dependent random variables to bound the number of such strings.
 Below we state Janson's concentration inequality and then present our upper bound.

 \begin{theorem}[{Janson's concentration inequality \cite[Theorem~2.1]{janson2004large}}] Let $X=\sum_{\alpha\in A}Y_{\alpha}$ where $Y_{\alpha}$ is a random variable with $a_{\alpha}\leq Y_{\alpha}\leq b_{\alpha}$ and some real numbers $a_{\alpha}$ and $b_{\alpha}$.
 Then for $\eta>0$,